moiz-imran/synxjs/README.md

-# NovaUI
+# SynxJS

-NovaUI is a minimalist frontend framework inspired by React, designed to provide a seamless developer experience with built-in state management, routing, and component-based architecture.
+SynxJS is a minimalist frontend framework inspired by React, designed to provide a seamless developer experience with built-in state management, routing, and component-based architecture.

 ## Features